Storytelling and Musical Programs

 Eric Litwin’s Musical Stories: This creative powerhouse enlivens spunky characters like “Pete the Cat” and “Groovy Joe” who playfully encourage literacy through song.

-Abyoyo: A monstrous, musical Pete Seeger tale from Africa everyone can join in.
+Abyoyo: A monstrous, musical tale from South Africa popularized by Pete Seeger that everyone can join in.

 Gung Hey Fat Choy: An intriguing, interactive legend that explains why Spring Festival (aka Chinese New Year) captivates the world with gusto.